 Next-gen 2023 Toyota C-HR to get 1.8L Hybrid variant: Report [Update]

-• Expected to debut in summer 2023; to co-exist with the Corolla Cross
+• Will debut on June 26, 2023; to co-exist with the Corolla Cross internationally

 • To be visibly bigger than the current model, offering better road presence & more space